FDSN/StationXML/docs/level-response.rst

    .. container:: description

       The time shift, if any, applied to correct for the delay at this stage.
 The sign convention used is opposite the <Delay> value; a positive sign here indicates that the trace was corrected to an earlier time to cancel the delay caused by the stage and indicated in the <Delay> element.
 Commonly, the estimated delay and the applied correction are both positive to cancel each other.
 A value of zero indicates no correction was applied.
 See the Decimation Section in the StationXML documentation for a schematic description of delay sign convention.
+Representation of floating-point numbers used as measurements.

 .. tabularcolumns::|l|l|l|1|1|